Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups

-Now let me show that this formal group law has the following universal property: given a $M$-formal group $\tilde{\sF}$ over a ring $R$, there exists a homomorphism $f:L_M\to R$ which provides $\tilde{\sF}$ by applying $f$ to the coefficients of $\sF$.
+Now let me show that this formal group law has the following universal property: given an $M$-formal group $\tilde{\sF}$ over a ring $R$, there exists a homomorphism $f:L_M\to R$ which provides $\tilde{\sF}$ by applying $f$ to the coefficients of $\sF$.

-To prove this suppose that $\tilde{\sF}$ is an $M$-formal group over $R$ given by with $\tilde{c}_{i,j}$ in $R$ and suppose that $\tilde{\iota}_M:M\to \End_R(\tilde{\sF})$ is given by power series (as has been remarked earlier, note that $m\mapsto\alpha_1(m)$ is a homomorphism of monoids $M\to R$).
+To prove this, suppose that $\tilde{\sF}$ is an $M$-formal group over $R$ given by with $\tilde{c}_{i,j}$ in $R$ and suppose that $\tilde{\iota}_M:M\to \End_R(\tilde{\sF})$ is given by power series (as has been remarked earlier, note that $m\mapsto\alpha_1(m)$ is a homomorphism of monoids $M\to R$).
 Now define $f:\Z[M][c_{i,j},d_{m,i}]\to R$ as follows: $m\mapsto \alpha_1(m)\in R$ and extend it linearly to $\Z[M]$.
 Next map the variables $f(c_{i,j})=\tilde{c}_{i,j}\in R$, and the variables $f(d_{m,i})=\tilde{d}_{m,i}\in R$.
 Then clearly $g_m(x)\mapsto \tilde{g}_m(x)\in \pow R x$.
 Since $\tilde{\sF}$ is an $M$-formal group, its coefficients satisfy all the relevant relations which make it into an $M$ formal group over $R$ (in other words this homomorphism maps the ideal $I$ constructed above to zero), hence this map $f:\Z[M][c_{i,j},d_{m,i}]\to R$ factors through the quotient ring $L_M\to R$ (again denoted by $f$).
 Then gives rise to $\tilde{\sF}$ through this homomorphism of rings.

 Now suppose $f:L_M\to R$ is any homomorphism of rings.
 Then by applying $f$ to coefficients of the power series $\sF(x,y)$, and to the coefficients of the endomorphisms $[m]$ (for $m\in M$) of $\sF$, which give the universal $M$-formal group law $\sF$ over $L_M$, one obtains an $M$-formal group law over $R$.